-Usually, the hearing happens after you’ve been through mediation or a compulsory conference at VCAT.
-The preparation you did for mediation or compulsory conference will be useful for your VCAT hearing.
+By the time your matter progresses to hearing, usually you will have already participated in a mediation or a compulsory conference at VCAT.
+The preparation you will have done for the mediation or compulsory conference will be very useful for the VCAT hearing.

 VCAT members and self represented litigants